 5. Endless paperwork

-Educational institutions are plagued with time-consuming paperwork and manual processes, setting up HR in education sector hurdles like keeping track of attendance, fees, admissions, transportation, and other data.
+Time-consuming paperwork and manual processes plague educational institutions, creating the need of HR in education sector challenges such as keeping track of attendance, fees, admissions, transportation, and other data.
 For instance, imagine how many times a teacher that has been in the institute for more than 20 years had to write information like their name, address, and phone numbers on contract renewals and HR forms over the years.
 These human resource issues in education are vital and worth addressing.

 Imagine how, when a new professor is hired - they enter this information into a digital HR system and never have to fill again any HR forms.
 Over the course of a 20-year career, how much time would the employee save?
 Overall, digital HR systems help institutes enhance accuracy.
 Allowing users to directly enter their information into the database avoids errors caused by HR in the education sector.

 Switching to digital HR processes frees up time and resources for institutes to focus on what matters most: providing students the required knowledge.
 For HR, this involves finding the proper teachers, supporting their professional development and advancement, and ensuring that excellent substitutes cover for them while they're absent.

 Also, using a digital system to automate activities improves timeliness when it comes to form and contract deadlines.
 Set up reminders and alerts for dates and status changes that necessitate new form submissions, updates, or consent.
 This not only helps to avoid missed deadlines, but it also reduces the workload of office and support workers, since they are no longer required to spend their days looking for signatures with the help of E-Signatures.

 It's as simple as that.
 Online HR makes it easier to manage personnel.
 From recruiting to accepting applications, onboarding new workers, and supporting teachers until they retire, digital processes offer applicants, employees, managers, and HR staff a better, more intuitive, and more accurate solution.